 5. Hot tub cover cap

 If you have a hot tub cover (which you should), it needs protecting.
-Something called a hot tub cover cap is designed to protect your cover from snow, rain, and the elements.
+A hot tub cover cap is a great way to protect your cover from snow, rain, and the elements.

 You can find several of these ‘caps’ online that can protect your cover from aging prematurely if you experience severe weather like snowstorms or ice storms.